pulumi/pulumi-hugo/themes/default/content/docs/clouds/kubernetes/guides/control-plane.md

 and they'll typically be shielded within your network.

-GKE will manage Kubernetes Pod networking for us through the use of Alias IPs to address and route pods within a GCP network.
+GKE will manage Kubernetes Pod networking for us through the use of Alias IPs to address and route pods within a Google Cloud network.

 ```typescript
 // Create a new network.